 “From now on we will go full steam ahead [on this alleged land-encroachment case],” he said.

-Chiwaphap Chiwatham, director of Forest Protection and Fire Control Bureau who is in charge of the RFD committee pursuing legal action against Ms Pareena in this case, said the Council of State's ruling made the department feel more confident about moving ahead with its action.
+Chiwaphap Chiwatham, director of the Forest Protection and Fire Control Bureau who is in charge of the RFD committee pursuing legal action against Ms Pareena in this case, said the Council of State’s ruling made the department feel more confident about moving ahead with its action.